gustavoabel/discord-reminder-bot/README.md

-# Discord Reminder Bot 🤖
+# Discord Reminder Daemon 🔔

-A Discord bot designed to send automated reminders in your Discord channels.

-## 📝 Description

-This bot is built to help teams stay on top of their tasks by sending automated reminders in a specified Discord channel.
-It uses Discord.js to interact with the Discord API and runs on a Node.js environment.
+Discord Reminder Daemon is a lightweight background client that logs in as a Discord bot and sends scheduled reminder messages to a specified channel.
+Designed for one-shot execution, it’s ideal for use with cron jobs, GitHub Actions, or any external scheduler.

+Built with Node.js and discord.js, this daemon ensures your team never misses a beat — without keeping the bot online full-time.

 ## ✨ Features

-- 🔔 Automated reminder messages
+- 🔔 Sends automated reminder messages
-- 💬 Discord channel integration
+- 💬 Integrates with any Discord text channel
-- 🎨 Customizable message content
+- 🎨 Customizable message content via .env
-- ⚙️ Easy to configure
+- ⚙️ Simple and environment-based configuration
-- ⏰ Flexible scheduling
+- ⏰ Works with any external scheduler (cron, GitHub Actions, Railway, etc.)

 ## 🛠️ Tech Stack